Best Practices for Spatial Data Dictionary Versioning Jump to heading

 sys.exit(0 if result["status"] == "PASS" else 1)

-Enforce Thresholds and Routing Rules Jump to heading
+Step 3: Enforce thresholds and routing rules Jump to heading

 Silent data corruption occurs when validation lacks hard boundaries.
-Configure explicit tolerance thresholds to prevent degraded datasets from propagating downstream.
-Apply the following rules during ingestion and transformation phases:
+Configure explicit tolerance thresholds so degraded datasets cannot propagate downstream.
+Apply the following rules during ingestion, in order, short-circuiting on the first hard failure:

-- Geometry validity: Quarantine records where valid topology drops under 99.5%.
-Auto-repair attempts must be logged.
+- Geometry validity: quarantine batches where valid topology drops under 99.5%; every auto-repair attempt is logged.

-- CRS mismatch tolerance: Zero tolerance.
-Any deviation from the declared SRID triggers immediate routing to a staging bucket.
+- CRS mismatch tolerance: zero tolerance — any deviation from the declared SRID routes the record straight to staging.

-- Precision degradation: Reject coordinate sets where precision exceeds the schema-defined
+- Precision degradation: reject coordinate sets exceeding the schema-defined

-quarantine/directory with a.failed.jsonmanifest.
-Trigger an automated Slack/Teams alert to the data stewardship team.
+quarantine/directory with a.failed.jsonmanifest and fire an automated alert to the data-stewardship team.

 Automated drift detection must run on every pull request and nightly ingestion cycle.
-Configure your CI pipeline to execute schema validation before merging or deploying ETL jobs.
-The following GitHub Actions workflow demonstrates a hardened validation step that blocks merges on critical drift and routes failures to a dedicated artifact store.
+Configure CI to execute schema validation before merging or deploying ETL jobs; reserve retry logic only for transient failures such as fetching a remote manifest, using the Error Handling & Retry Logic patterns rather than retrying a deterministic drift failure.
+The following GitHub Actions workflow blocks merges on critical drift and routes failures to a dedicated artifact store.

 name: Spatial Schema Validation